Ragnarson/ragnarson-blog/source/posts/2020-08-06-Motivated-team-starts-with-the-recruitment-process.html.markdown

 ---
-title: Motivated team starts with the recruitment process
+title: A motivated team starts with the recruitment process
 author: macias
 cover_photo: cover.jpg
-tags:
+tags: recruitment, self-management
 og_description:
 ---
-#Introduction
 In April 2018, my business partners at Ragnarson and I joined a local group of IT entrepreneurs in Lodz, Poland.
 We usually meet once a month and discuss topics that are relevant to our interests.
 It's a place to learn from each other and share our struggles.
+READMORE

 One of the most common problems that keep popping up is the low motivation of employees to do their best at work.
 They're often not engaged enough or lack a proactive attitude.
 Instead of bringing out the best in them, the company seems to drag them down.